-In accordance with Government Auditing Standards, we have also issued our report dated September 8, 2020, on our consideration of the Academy's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Academy's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2021, on our consideration of the Academy's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Academy's internal control over financial reporting and compliance.

-Bergan KOV, Ut.
+Bergan KOV, Ltd.

-Minneapolis, Minnesota September 8, 2020
+Minneapolis, Minnesota December 9, 2021

-This section of the Academy's annual financial report presents a discussion and analysis of the Academy's financial performance during the fiscal year ended on June 30, 2020.
+This section of the Academy's annual financial report presents a discussion and analysis of the Academy's financial performance during the fiscal year ended on June 30, 2021.
 Please read it in conjunction with the Academy's financial statements, which immediately follow this section.